Congratulations on being offered admission to the University of Toronto's Faculty of Arts & Science!

 - Plan a budget for the upcoming year.

-- View your fees invoice on ROSI after enrolling in classes.
+- View your fees invoice on ACORN after enrolling in classes.

-- Pay the first instalment of your fees or request a fee deferral by mid August.
+- Pay the first instalment of your fees or request a fee deferral by August 30, 2017.
 (Deferrals are possible for students with Canadian government student loans.)
 Failure to pay your tuition on time will result in removal from all your courses.
 To be a registered student you need to have enrolled in courses AND paid the first installment of your fees (or officially defer them).